GoTolstoy/tolstoy-toly-kb/products/play/product/profile/integrating-with-other-platforms/how-can-i-crush-it-with-monday-&-tolstoy-integration.md

-## How can I crush it with Monday & Tolstoy Integration?
+## how can i crush it with monday & tolstoy integration?

 Monday is an amazing platform to monitor projects, run workflows and manage everyday tasks.
 The Monday and Tolstoy integration allows you to track and manage all of your leads, prospects, applicants or site visitors' interactions with Tolstoys!